matthew-brett/msc_imaging/assessment_b.md

 * the `README.txt` / `README.docx` files are up to date;
-* all the analyses comprising the update replication have been run inside that folder, and the results files referred to in the README file are available for your replication partner to look at.
+* all the analyses comprising the update replication have been run inside that folder, and the results files referred to in the README file are available for your instructors to look at.

 ### Marking